 Be mindful of what you eat

-During times of stress, you might feel like housing a hamburger to ease your pain, but that’ll only make things worse.
+During times of stress, you might feel like housing a hamburger to ease your pain (check out paleo diet reviews to learn more), but that’ll only make things worse.
 A low-fat, high-fiber, and carbohydrate-rich meal with plenty of fruits and veggies will give your body the nutrients it needs to boost your mood and soothe stress.

 If you’re looking for more ways to feel great, try adding upping your serotonin levels with these powerful foods.